What is Hair Transplantation?

 • Preoperative Instructions: Follow any preoperative instructions provided by your surgeon, including guidelines on fasting before the procedure.

-• Mental Preparation: Mentally prepare for the procedure and recovery.
-Having realistic expectations about the outcome and understanding the recovery process is important.
+• Mental Preparation: Mentally prepare for the procedure and Recovery.
+It is important to have realistic expectations about the outcome and understand the recovery process.

 • Dermatologist: Dermatologists specialize in diagnosing and treating conditions related to the skin, hair, and nails.
 Many dermatologists have expertise in hair loss and restoration, making them well-suited to perform hair transplant procedures.